gsswrk/gsswrk.github.io/_posts/2023-08-15-furpy-redux.md

 The previous design was based off the Google AIY kit that I had been tinkering with at the time.
 I've learned a few tricks and am taking a new approach to this project.

 My biggest hurdles previously were the size of the components I was trying to cram inside the furby, and, stupid audio drivers for the mic.
-SO, I decided to ditch the pcb mic in favor of a usb mic and instead of the raspi B+, we are now using the raspi zero 2 w.
+SO, I decided to ditch the pcb mic in favor of a usb mic and instead of the raspi A+, we are now using the raspi zero 2 w.
 KISS.

 First, I defined the objective.
 As my companion, furPy should:
 1. Be easily reproducable